 Short and Sharp Cuts

-Wearers of a Sassoon cut included the urchin hairstyle worn by Mia Farrow in the film Rosemary’s Baby and, possibly most famously of all, Mary Quant’s sharp cut.
+Wearers of a Sassoon cut included the urchin hairstyle worn by Mia Farrow in Rosemary’s Baby.
+Mary Quant and Nancy Kwan also wore a short and very precise Sassoon haircut.

-A perennial favourite, the bob is an easy-to-wear and flexible style.
 A bob of the 1960s varied in shape from a big round bouffant, to the sharp defined lines and angles of Vidal Sassoon’s short bob (reinvented by him in 1963).
-Vidal’s bob was in vogue throughout the ’60s, popular with Mary Quant and the mod brigade.
+Vidal’s bob was in vogue throughout the decade, popular with Mary Quant and the mod brigade.

-Hair was worn long throughout the ’60s, but came more into vogue in the mid/late 1960s for both sexes.
+Hair was worn long throughout the 1960s, but came more into vogue in the mid/late-’60s for both sexes.